ziadsadek999/Level-Up/README.md

   - Rate and review the courses they are enrolled in.
   - Rate and review the instructors of the courses they are enrolled in.
   - View the ratings and reviews of any course or instructor.
-  - Report any issue.
+  - Report any issues.
   - Refund a course and get its amount back in their wallet.
 - If you are a corporate trainee, you can:
-  - Browse, search and filter all the courses published on the website.
+  - Browse, search, and filter all the courses published on the website.
   - View the details of any course.
   - See the trending courses.
-  - Request access for a course.
+  - Request access to a course.
   - View the content and solve the exercises of their enrolled courses.
   - Rate and review the courses they are enrolled in.
   - Rate and review the instructors of the courses they are enrolled in.
   - View the ratings and reviews of any course or instructor.
-  - Report any issue.
+  - Report any issues.
 - If you are an admin, you can:
   - Add other admins to the system.
   - Add instructors.